jimyoshida/self-taught-devops/ch0/Timeline.md

 CPAN was conceived in 1993 and has been active online since October 1995.
 It is based on the CTAN model and began as a place to unify the structure of scattered Perl archives.
 On October 26, 1995, the Comprehensive Perl Archive Network (CPAN) was established as a repository for the Perl language and Perl modules.

-Cascading Style Sheets (CSS) is a style sheet language used for describing the presentation of a document written in a markup language such as HTML or XML.
-Initial release: 17 December 1996

 The Open Group is a global consortium that seeks to "enable the achievement of business objectives" by developing "open, vendor-neutral technology standards and certifications."
 It was established in 1996 when X/Open merged with the Open Software Foundation.

-Extensible Markup Language (XML) is a markup language and file format for storing, transmitting, and reconstructing arbitrary data.
-It defines a set of rules for encoding documents in a format that is both human-readable and machine-readable.
-First published: February 10, 1998

-The Document Object Model (DOM) is a cross-platform and language-independent interface that treats an XML or HTML document as a tree structure wherein each node is an object representing a part of the document.
-First published: October 1, 1998

 The Cathedral and the Bazaar: Musings on Linux and Open Source by an Accidental Revolutionary (abbreviated CatB) is an essay, and later a book, by Eric S. Raymond on software engineering methods.
 The essay was first presented by the author at the Linux Kongress on May 27, 1997 in Würzburg (Germany) and was published as the second chapter of the same‑titled book in 1999.